SafeMedia/autonomi-chrome-extension/README.md

 Then run the file to start anttp in the background.
 You don't need to do any proxy stuff.

+Then download this extension code, you can do so by either cloning, or clicking the green button above and 'download zip'

-Then be sure to install the npm packages for the extension development testing:
+Then be sure to install the npm packages for the extension development testing (you need npm/yarn installed on your pc):

 ```bash